oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 to protected resources if the impersonated client fails to, or is unable to, keep its client credentials confidential.

-The authorization server MUST authenticate the client whenever possible.
-If the authorization server cannot authenticate the client due to the client's nature, the authorization server MUST require the registration of any redirect URI used for receiving authorization responses and SHOULD utilize other means to protect resource owners from such potentially malicious clients.
-For example, the authorization server can engage the resource owner to assist in identifying the client and its origin.

 The authorization server SHOULD enforce explicit resource owner authentication and provide the resource owner with information about the client and the requested authorization scope and lifetime.
 It is